MrPixle2022/Documentaion/Js/Next/File Structure & App Router.md

 all pages in the `app` directory will render between `top` and `bottom`

 > [!CAUTION]
-> The `{children}` must be present to render the actual page or the layout will replace the content
+> The `{children}` must be present to render the actual page or the layout will replace the content.

-> ---
+---

 > [!IMPORTANT]
 > you can create a layout file foreach route but if
 > a parent route has one it will also be shared so you will have 2 or more layouts.

 ## dynamic routes: